openSUSE/news-o-o/_posts/2012-10-15-announcing-opensuse-conference-2012-sponsors.markdown

 ownCloud is a flexible, open source file sync and share solution.
-Whether using a mobile device, a workstation, or a web client, ownCloud provides the ability to put the right files at your employeesâ€™ fingertips on any device in one simple-to-use, secure, private and controlled solution.
+Whether using a mobile device, a workstation, or a web client, ownCloud provides the ability to put the right files at your employees’ fingertips on any device in one simple-to-use, secure, private and controlled solution.

 **Univention GmbH**
 ![](http://conference.opensuse.org/images/sponsors/sponsor_univention.png)